-The Greater Sydney Commission has forecast a 74% population growth in Sydney over the next forty years, driven by immigration policy and fertility rates.
-That equates to a population of 8 million Sydney-siders by 2056.
-Other states are also experiencing this phenomenom.
+The Greater Sydney Commission has forecast 74% population growth in Sydney over the next forty years, driven primarily by immigration policy.
+How will the school infrastructure landscape change to absorb this increase?

 This is a question continuously asked by John Neish the Executive Director of Strategic Planning at School Infrastructure NSW (SINSW); the schools planning and delivery wing of the NSW Department of Education.